-Bangalore: A special court here on Thursday directed Tamil Nadu Chief Minister Jayalalithaa and three other accused to appear before it on April 5 in the disproportionate assets case.
+Bangalore: A special court here today directed Tamil Nadu Chief Minister Jayalalithaa and three other accused to appear before it on April 5 in the disproportionate assets case.

 The other three accused asked to appear before him by Special Court judge Michael Cunha are Jayalalithaa`s close confidante Sasikala Natarajan, Sasikala`s nephew Sudhakaran and her sister-in-law Ilavarasi.

 In her first appearance on October 20, 2011, after the case was shifted here, Jayalalithaa had deposed before the special court in a closed-door hearing.